samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training/Week 1/RECORD COUNTS & DISTINCT VALUES.md

 ### COUNT DISTINCT

 - SELECT
-- DISTINCT col 1, col 2
+- DISTINCT col 1, col 2 (gives a distinct combination of columns)
 - FROM table.name

 ### GROUP BY COUNT